 If you have a big bean bag shell with zipper, you can fill it with the toys that are less used.

-You can do it yourself if you love sewing or get one of these ready-made stuffed animal storage chairs.
+You can do it yourself if you love sewing or get one of these ready-made animal toys storage chairs.

 Kids will enjoy using it as a seat or a soft bean bag.

 Some call it zoo while others call it jail for animal toys.
 Whatever the name, this zoo is simply a cage built to store toys.